-Today I had a story that left me with nostalgia, after seeing a technology company that after not being able to withstand the crisis that means staying alive has been bought by another, after 5 years of effort.
-The difficulty of this is that sooner or later happens to people for whom we feel appreciation and their eyes reflect that it could be better, after having shared coffee, known their dreams and inspired geofumadas.
+Today I had a piece of news that has left me with nostalgia, after seeing a technology company that after not enduring the crisis that implies staying alive has been bought by another, after 5 years of effort.
+The difficult thing about this is that sooner or later it happens to people for whom we feel appreciation and their eyes reflect us that it could be better, after having shared coffee, known their dreams and inspiring geofumables.

 Mi first post, which inspired the name of this blog, is closely related to them.

-And it is that the business of the technologies is not simple, in this one only has to sit down with those who paint gray and remember that history has always been complicated.
-For some what I'm going to say sounds like a cave, but I take this opportunity to remind you how this happened even to the great ones of technological ingenuity and even so this example is still alive.
+And it is that the technology business is not easy, in this you just have to sit down with those who paint gray hair and remember that history has always been complicated.
+For some, what I am about to tell sounds cave-like, but I take the opportunity to remind you of how this happened even to the greats of technological inventiveness and even so this example is still alive.

 Intergraph.
 Ah, many know that Bentley Systems was born there, now they gain advantage in the middle CAD / CAM to Geomedia that stays there but if we talk about nostalgia we must remember that Intergraph was a leader in technological innovation before all those who are now big:

 - At the beginning of the 70 developed applications for NASA

 - Launched multi-processor computers, before there was DOS, in 1982 had 1MB three-processor computers

 - He manufactured computers with USB ports before they had that name, and you had to see the sources of power.

 Hence, many people keep in use an Inroads that ran on IntelliCAD, Microstation and AutoCAD ... oh God!

 - They manufactured the processors and graphics cards before Intel appeared and from there were born technologies that now uses Motorola, including the space part of Oracle was idea of Intergraph